Disaster! My site has disappeared from Google!!

 It’s every website owner’s worst nightmare – sitting down at the computer one day, typing your business name into Google and – BAM – the site’s not there in the search results!
 Frantically, you scan through page after page to no avail, it has completely disappeared.
 What has happened?

 Although this sounds like a worst-case scenario, unfortunately it does happen (very) occasionally.
-And as 63% of site traffic is driven through the Google portal, it can have a devastating effect on the businesses involved.
+And with a market share of 70.38%* of search engine traffic, going missing on Google can have a devastating effect on the businesses involved.
 Especially if those businesses are reliant on web traffic for survival.

-There are a myriad of reasons that a site can disappear from Google, ranging from very simple errors and problems right through to black-banning by the search giant for dubious SEO practices.
+There is a myriad of reasons that a site can disappear from Google, ranging from very simple errors and problems right through to black banning by the search giant for dubious SEO practices.
 Some of these reasons include:

 - Article Spinning.
 This practice involves using regurgitated content from other websites and Google absolutely hates this – it only loves fresh, new content.
 Article spinning often involves automatic generators that simply change small sections of text so that the content does not look directly plagiarised from its source.